CSCfi/csc-user-guide/docs/accounts/how-to-change-password.md

     * Must contain at least one number (0–9)
     * May contain special characters ( !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~)
     * Learn what makes a strong password and don't use weak passwords
+    * Reusing the old password will not stop your account from expiring
     * Never use the same password on multiple sites